microsoft/vcpkg/docs/maintainers/maintainer-guide.md

 ## Patching

+vcpkg is a packaging solution, not the ultimate owners of the components that we deploy.
+We do need to apply patches in some cases to improve compatibility of components with platforms, or compatibility of components with each other.

+* We want to avoid patches that:
+  * upstream would disagree with
+  * cause vulnerabilities or crashes
+  * we are incapable of maintaining across upstream version updates
+  * are large enough to cause license entanglement with the vcpkg repository itself

+### Notify upstream owners for upstream relevant patches

+If a patch could possibly be useful by upstream, upstream must be notified of the patch's content.
+(Patches that apply vcpkg-specific behavior unrelated to upstream, such as devendoring a dependency, don't require notification.)

+To avoid situations where upstream disagrees with the patch, we will wait at least 30 days to apply such patches.

+We will skip this waiting period if we have high confidence that the change is correct.
+Examples of high confidence patches include, but are not limited to:

+* Upstream's acceptance as a patch (for example, backporting a specific change from a pull request upstream has merged).
+* Adding missing `#include`s.
+* Small and obvious product code fixes (for example, initializing an uninitialized variable).

 ### Prefer options over patching

 It is preferable to set options in a call to `vcpkg_configure_xyz()` over patching the settings directly.